locationtech/geogig/doc/manual/source/interaction/geopackage-import-export.rst

 Exports a repository snapshot or a subset of it as a GeoPackage file.

-A repository snaphot is the data (layers and their features) addressable from a certain commit.
+A repository snapshot is the data (layers and their features) addressable from a certain commit.

 ::